 This past weekend I went on a meditation retreat in the very north of Thailand, close to the Thai city of Chiang Rai (The retreat deserves a post of its own.).
-Between the chanting and the meditation we did have time to do a bit of sightseeing, and we were treated to some awesome views of the South East Asia’s Golden Triangle.
+Between the chanting and the meditation, we did have time to do a bit of sightseeing, and we were treated to some awesome views of South East Asia’s Golden Triangle.
 For this Travel Photo Thursday (#210/January, 15, 2015) here are some of the shots that I took that day from one of the viewpoints overlooking the Golden Triangle from the Thailand side.

 To join in the Travel Photo Thursday fun simply post a photo on your blog.